 The main rule is that the space needs to be used exclusively for a business purpose (so no man caves).
 But if 25% of home is taken up by your studio, then you can deduct 25% of your water bill, for example

 Within reason, musicians can also deduct transportation and mileage from their taxes when they are traveling for a business purpose.
 So let's say your driving to a gig that's 10 miles away.
 Well you look up the mileage deduction and boom.

 Or if you're flying to a conference or a gig or a recording session.
 Just, as always, be sure to maintain all documents.

 If you're getting all of your money through 1099s, whether because you're a full time self-employed musician or a musician/freelancer as a lot of creative folks are, if you save for retirement in a qualified account, you can deduct those savings.

 It's not my place to say whether a SEP IRA, a solo 401K, or Roth IRA might be best for you - it will depend on your personal situation.
-I use Betterment to invest my money, though.
+I use Betterment to invest my money (affiliate link), though.
 It's got low fees, broad exposure to diverse funds, and is super simple to use.

 A List of The Best Tax Deductions for Musicians